kairosity/mp4-lionize/README.md

 - Only authenticated users have access to the Shop, Product listings, prices and details.
 - Only authenticated users can purchase products.
 - Normal (non-staff non-super) users cannot access the Admin Dashboards.
 - Normal users cannot make any changes to the shop, products or pricing.
+- Normal users can *only* edit and delete their own reviews.
 - Staff users can add and edit products.
 They can also add and remove products from the Shop, without deleting them fully.
 - Staff users can mark messages as open or resolved.
 (Incidentally this is the only data altering GET request included and it is protected under an admin login.)
 - Staff users cannot access the Django backend.